Skip to code content (skip section selection)

 (f) Design Requirements.
 All development proposals, including subdivisions, shall comply with the following requirements:

 (2) All final plans shall provide the elevation of proposed structures and pads above the floodplain elevation as derived from the FEMA map adopted at the time of certification.
-If the site is filled above the base flood, the final pad elevation shall be certified by a registered civil engineer or licensed land surveyor and shall be submitted to the Floodplain Administrator.
-The entire site need not be elevated; only the building pads need be elevated and other means of conducting storm flows through the site shall be provided.
+When, as part of a proposed subdivision, fill will be placed to support buildings, the fill shall be placed in accordance with the building code and approval of the subdivision shall require that the final pad elevations be certified by a registered civil engineer or licensed land surveyor and submitted to the Floodplain Administrator.

 (3) All proposals shall be consistent with the need to minimize flood damage.